St. Louis and St. Charles Chapter 7 Bankruptcy Lawyer

 As a practical matter, very few Chapter 7 debtors need to turn over assets of any kind to the trustee, because most valuable assets like pension benefits or 401(k) accounts will be exempt from creditor claims.
 At least 90 percent of the Chapter 7 cases we handle are so-called zero-asset cases, in which no payment is made to unsecured creditors at all.

-Call Our St. Louis Debt Relief Attorneys to Learn About the Benefits of Chapter 7
+Call Our Lincoln County Debt Relief Attorneys to Learn About the Benefits of Chapter 7

 People benefit from Chapter 7 immediately.
 Creditors need to stop all debt collection activity, including phone calls, garnishment, lawsuits, repossession or foreclosure, from the moment your bankruptcy petition is filed.
 Although secured creditors have the right to seek Bankruptcy Court permission to enforce claims against particular collateral during the bankruptcy case, the protection debtors enjoy from creditor collections generally continues throughout the bankruptcy case.
 At the end of the case, creditors are forever prevented from collecting claims on discharged debts.